First published Feb 19, 2020. Refreshed and expanded June 22, 2022.

 Each model (homegrown, unmanaged, managed) allows you to retain control of your customer interaction.

-If your customers can’t reliably interact with your business rules (like contract pricing, SKU substitutions, delivery rules, etc.) in your B2B eCommerce platform, you’ve got a problem.
+If your customers can’t reliably interact with your business rules (like contract pricing, SKU substitutions, delivery rules, etc.) in your B2B eCommerce portal, then you have a problem.